cloudposse/atmos/website/docs/cli/commands/atlantis/atlantis-generate-repo-config.md

 The flag `--workflow-template` is optional because Atlantis workflows can be specified in two different ways:

-- In [Server Side Config](https://www.runatlantis.io/docs/server-side-repo-config.html) using the `workflow` attribute
+- In [Server Side Config](https://www.runatlantis.io/docs/server-side-repo-config.html) using the `workflows` section and `workflow` attribute

   ```yaml title=server.yaml
   repos: